nodejs/node/doc/api/fs.md

-On Windows, `file:` URLs with a hostname convert to UNC paths, while `file:` URLs with drive letters convert to local absolute paths. `file:` URLs without a hostname nor a drive letter will result in a throw :
+On Windows, `file:` URLs with a hostname convert to UNC paths, while `file:` URLs with drive letters convert to local absolute paths. `file:` URLs without a hostname nor a drive letter will result in a throw:

 ```js
 // On Windows :